The Joe Fund

 The Joe Fund Scholarship Program

-Participation for All
+Participation for all

 A Joe Fund scholarship is a financial award that is given directly to a community organization to completely or partially fund a student’s extracurricular activity.
 The Joe Fund partners with local youth organizations such as the Princeton Recreation Department, Princeton YWCA, Princeton Family YMCA, Princeton FC Soccer, Westminster Conservatory of Music, Art Collaborations and the Arts Council of Princeton.
-During the 2014-2015 school year, the Fund awarded 28 scholarships to Littlebrook students.
-The majority of the grants helped pay for after school activities.

-A number of the 2014-2015 awards were also used toward summer camps for Littlebrook students.
 In addition to providing scholarships for extracurricular activities during the school year, the Joe Fund also partners with the Princeton Housing Authority, Princeton Recreation Department and Princeton YWCA to offer summer camps for our students.

 The Joe Fund takes confidentiality very seriously.
-Only Ms. Hoobler and Mr. Ramirez have access to the personal information provided by parents on the Joe Fund scholarship applications.
+Only Ms. Walters and Mr. Ramirez have access to the personal information provided by parents on the Joe Fund scholarship applications.
 However, once a scholarship is issued, we must share basic information with our partner organizations in order to enroll a child in a program.
 This information usually includes a child’s name, address and parents’ contact information.
 Please note that our community partners are also held to a high standard of confidentiality within their own organizations and the expectation is that information is given only on an “as needed” basis.